AlicanTanacan/Ubiqum-IOT-Analytics-Task-2/README.txt

 My Work:
 Version 1: It is about preparing and cleaning the original data set that can be acquired from UCI Machine Learning Repository.
-Version 2: It is about exploratory data visualization and analyses in different time series.
-Part 1 of time series visualization.
+Version 2: It is about exploratory data analyses and visualization in different time series.
+Daily Waste Energy Consumption Analysis and Yearly Pie Charts are in this version too.
+Part 1 of time series visualizations.
 Version 3: Part 2 of time series visualization.
-Yearly and Monthly analysis.
+Yearly, Monthly and Daily analysis.
+Family energy usage patterns.
 Version 4: Part 3 of time series visualization.
 Weekly analysis.
 Version 5: Data analysis and forecasting according to the plan of attack.
 Version 6: joining the weather temperature and school holiday data with original data.
+Version 7: Modelization and Forecasting
+Version 8: Extra Analysis on Joined Data.